-- 5. Select the radio button next to the reserved address. - 6.
-Click the Delete button.
+- 5. In the Address Reservation section, select the radio button next to the reserved address. - Click the Delete button.

 The address is removed.

 Use the WPS Wizard for WiFi Connections

 The WPS Wizard helps you add a wireless computer or device to your WiFi network without typing the WiFi password.